philsturgeon/tech-talks/content/http-caching-to-save-the-polar-bears/source.md

 ### Stop Melting The Ice Caps

-PHP South West
+APIs You Won't Hate

 <small>@philsturgeon</small>

 ---

-Who leads?
-Client or Server?

----

-Caching is for the client (consumer)
+Caching is not about performance.
+But...

 ---